 West Malaysia: Days 3-4 Fraser’s Hill is an attractive hill-station set amidst mature montane forest.
 From the highest point in the area (at about 1300m) there is a breathtaking vista of forested hills stretching away as far as the eye can see.
 Trails run into the forest but in fact the low density of development means that many species can actually be found along the roads.

 The thickly vegetated treetops shelter larger species like Mountain Imperial Pigeon, Little Cuckoo-Dove, Green-billed Malkoha and Black-browed Barbet.
-Skulking in the understorey are many subtler, though no less interesting birds, such as Streaked and Pygmy Wren-Babblers, and Lesser Shortwing.
-Long-tailed Broadbill and Green Magpie are amongst the more colourful forest inhabitants, though hard to see, while hiding in the darker forest recesses will be Red-headed Trogon.
-An excellent variety of more widespread flycatchers occur, with Verditer, Little Pied, Hill Blue and Grey-headed Canary Flycatchers, as well as Large Niltava, all possible.
+Skulking in the understorey are more subtly-plumaged, though no less interesting birds, such as Streaked and Pygmy Wren-Babblers, and Lesser Shortwing.
+Long-tailed Broadbill and Green Magpie are amongst the more colourful forest inhabitants, though hard to see while hiding in the darker forest recesses will be Red-headed Trogon.
+An excellent variety of more widespread flycatchers occur, with Verditer, Little Pied and Hill Blue Flycatchers, Grey-headed Canary-flycatcher and Large Niltava all possible.

-Other species that we are likely to encounter include Blyth’s Hawk Eagle, Glossy Swiftlet, Asian Palm-Swift, Orange-breasted Trogon, Red-bearded Bee-eater, Speckled Piculet, Greater and Lesser Yellownapes, Grey-chinned Minivet, Orange-bellied Leafbird, Black-crested, Ochraceous and Mountain Bulbuls, Bronzed and Lesser Racket-tailed Drongos, the spectacular Sultan Tit, Large Scimitar Babbler, Buff-breasted Babbler, Golden and Grey-throated Babblers, Spectacled (or Chestnut-capped) Laughingthrush, Silver-eared Mesia, Blyth’s (split from White-browed) and Black-eared Shrike-Babblers, Blue-winged Minla, Mountain Fulvetta, Long-tailed Sibia, White-bellied Erpornis, Slaty-backed Forktail, Yellow-bellied, Chestnut-crowned and Mountain Leaf Warblers, Mountain Tailorbird, White-throated Fantail, Everett’s White-eye, Black-throated Sunbird, Streaked Spiderhunter and Fire-breasted Flowerpecker.
+Other species that we are likely to encounter include Blyth’s Hawk-Eagle, Glossy Swiftlet, Asian Palm-Swift, Orange-breasted Trogon, the stunning Red-bearded Bee-eater, Speckled Piculet, Greater and Lesser Yellownapes, Grey-chinned Minivet, Orange-bellied Leafbird, Black-crested, Ochraceous and Mountain Bulbuls, Bronzed and Lesser Racket-tailed Drongos, the spectacular Sultan Tit, Large Scimitar Babbler, Buff-breasted, Golden and Grey-throated Babblers, Spectacled (or Chestnut-capped) Laughingthrush, Silver-eared Mesia, Blyth’s and Black-eared Shrike-babblers, Blue-winged Minla, Mountain Fulvetta, Long-tailed Sibia, White-bellied Erpornis, Slaty-backed Forktail, Yellow-bellied, Chestnut-crowned and Mountain Leaf Warblers, Mountain Tailorbird, White-throated Fantail, Everett’s White-eye, Black-throated Sunbird, Streaked Spiderhunter and Fire-breasted Flowerpecker.

-We are also likely to encounter at least one or two of the area’s more uncommon but widespread inhabitants, which include Rufous-bellied Eagle, Wedge-tailed Green Pigeon, Dark Hawk-Cuckoo (split from Large), Sunda Cuckoo (split from Oriental), Collared Owlet, Wreathed and Great Hornbills, Bay Woodpecker, Silver-breasted Broadbill, Ashy Bulbul, Himalayan Cutia and Collared Babbler (split from White-hooded).
+We are also likely to encounter at least one or two of the area’s more uncommon but widespread inhabitants, which include Rufous-bellied Eagle, Wedge-tailed Green Pigeon, Dark Hawk-Cuckoo, Sunda Cuckoo, Collared Owlet, Wreathed and Great Hornbills, Bay Woodpecker, Silver-breasted Broadbill, Ashy Bulbul, Himalayan Cutia and Collared Babbler.